r-wasm/flang-wasm/README.md

-# LLVM Flang for webR
+# LLVM Flang for WebAssembly

-This docker image contains a patched version of LLVM's `flang` compiler suite.
-The included tools can be used to compile Fortran sources for WebAssembly.
-Also included is a pre-built Fortran runtime library, compiled for WebAssembly using Emscripten.
+This repository contains tools to build a patched version of [LLVM's](https://llvm.org) `flang-new` compiler that can be used to compile Fortran sources for WebAssembly.
+A pre-built Fortran runtime library is also built for WebAssembly using [Emscripten](https://emscripten.org).

 ## What's included

-The `/opt/flang/host/bin/` directory contains the LLVM compiler binaries, stripped of debug symbols.
+* A `Makefile` that downloads, builds and installs the `flang-new` compiler from a [patched LLVM](https://github.com/r-wasm/llvm-project) source.
+Use the `PREFIX` make variable to control the installation directory (default, `"."`).
+Once installed, the `$(PREFIX)/host/bin/` directory will contain `flang-new`.
+The `$(PREFIX)/wasm/` directory will contain a pre-built Fortran runtime library compiled for WebAssembly, for use with Emscripten.

-The helper script `/opt/flang/emfc` is to Fortran what Emscripten's `emcc` is to C. It takes in Fortran sources and outputs object binaries, with an optional linking step using `wasm-ld`.
+* A `Dockerfile`, which can be used to build a Docker container with LLVM Flang and the WebAssembly Fortran runtime library installed under the directory `/opt/flang`.

-The `/opt/flang/wasm/` directory contains a pre-built Fortran runtime library, compiled for WebAssembly using Emscripten.
+* A Nix flake file, `flake.nix`, which can be used to build LLVM Flang and the WebAssembly Fortran runtime library as a Nix package.

-## What is this Docker image used for?
+## What is this project used for?

-This image is used as part of the CI infrastructure for webR, implemented through GitHub Actions.
-Compiling LLVM takes a long time and requires heavier computational resources than provided by GitHub.
-By building LLVM independently in a Docker image, the result is cached and there is no need to rebuild LLVM every time a new commit is made to the webR repository.
+The `flang-new` compiler is used as part of the build process for [webR](https://webr.r-wasm.org) to compile Fortran sources for WebAssembly.
+Compiling LLVM takes a long time and is fairly resource intensive.
+By building LLVM independently with a Docker container and/or Nix package, the result is cached and improves the performance of webR's CI scripts.

-## Do I need this image to build webR?
+### Do I need this package to build webR?

-The tools in this image can be used to shorten the time needed to build webR, as in webR's GitHub Actions scripts, but it is not required.
-WebR will build LLVM from source if it cannot find the Fortran compiler tools in the build tree.
+Downloading this project as a Docker container or Nix package can shorten the time needed to build webR, but it is not required.
+WebR will compile LLVM from source in the build tree if it is not provided with Fortran compiler tools.

-## Can I use this image to build WebAssembly packages for webR?
+### Can I use this project to build WebAssembly packages for webR?

-No, this image does not contain a version of R configured for use with WebAssembly, which is required to build R packages.
-Either build webR from source, or use a [Docker image containing a fully pre-built version of webR](https://github.com/r-wasm/webr#building-with-docker).
-This image is only useful for building webR itself.
+No, this project does not contain a version of R configured for use with WebAssembly, which is required to build R packages.
+To build R packages, either build [webR](https://github.com/r-wasm/webr) from source, or use a [Docker image containing a fully pre-built version of webR](https://github.com/r-wasm/webr#building-with-docker).